mirandadam/iau-starnames/README.md

 I am not affiliated with nor endorsed by the IAU.
 This work is part of my master's dissertation experiments with star trackers.

 **The IAU Catalog of Star Names is not a "full" star catalog**, it's intent is to list the official names for the stars it contains and uniquely identify those stars.
 For more complete catalogs, try the full [Hipparcos catalogue](http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/311) (117955 stars, complete to magnitude 7.3[reference needed], does not have star names) or the simpler [Bright Star Catalogue](http://cdsarc.u-strasbg.fr/viz-bin/Cat?V/50) (9110 stars, complete to magnitude 6.5[reference needed], has star names).
-If you need a larger dataset, the [Gaia Mission](http://www.esa.int/Our_Activities/Space_Science/Gaia) has published the [Gaia Data Release 1](http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/337) with 1142679769 light sources, and features the distance and motion parameters of more than 2 million stars.
+If you need a larger dataset, the [Gaia Mission](https://www.cosmos.esa.int/web/gaia/home) has published the [Gaia Data Release 2](https://www.cosmos.esa.int/web/gaia/dr2) downloadable [here](http://cdsarc.u-strasbg.fr/viz-bin/cat?I/345) with 1,692,919,135 light sources, and features the distance and motion parameters of more than 1 billion stars.

 ## *How to use*

-To update the catalog, remove catalog_data/IAU-CSN.txt and run download.py (python 3 is required).
+To update the catalog, **remove catalog_data/IAU-CSN.txt** and run download.py (python 3 is required).
 This will download the latest catalog_data/IAU-CSN.txt file from the IAU and rebuild the other files in the folder.

 download.py will produce a warning and will not download a newer IAU-CSN.txt file if the old one is present.